Lipschitz homotopy convergence of Alexandrov spaces II: Proof of Theorem

 To prove Theorem \ref{thm:ext}, we also need the following stability.

-\begin{comp}[to Theorem \ref{thm:good}(4)] Let $E$ and $E'$ be extremal subsets of $M$ and $M'$, respectively, that are $(C^{-1}\epsilon)$-close to each other.
+\begin{comp}[to Theorem \ref{thm:good}(4)] Let $E$ and $E'$ be extremal subsets of $M$ and $M'$, respectively, that are $(C^{-1}\epsilon)$-close via the Gromov--Hausdorff approximation between $M$ and $M'$.
 Then the subcomplexes of the nerves of $\mathcal U$ and $\mathcal U'$ defined by $E$ and $E'$ are the same. \end{comp}

 \begin{proof} Let $U$ be an intersection of elements of $\mathcal U$ and let $U'$ denote its lift to $M'$.
 We show that $U$ intersects $E$ if and only if $U'$ intersects $E'$.
-Let $p$ and $p'$ denote the peaks of $U$ and $U'$ (different from the centers of the contractions).
-By Claim \ref{clm:good}, $U$ and $U'$ contain the $(C_1^{-1}\epsilon)$-balls around $p$ and $p'$, respectively.
-Furthermore, $p$ is $(C_2^{-1}\epsilon)$-close to $p'$, where $C_1\ll C_2\ll C$; otherwise by the gradient estimate (Lemma \ref{lem:grad}) we get a contradiction.
+Let $p$ and $p'$ denote the peaks of $U$ and $U'$, i.e., the unique maximum points of the strictly concave functions $h$ and $h'$ defining $U$ and $U'$, respectively.
+By Claim \ref{clm:good}, $U$ and $U'$ contain the $(c_0\epsilon)$-balls around $p$ and $p'$, respectively.
+We may assume $C^{-1}\ll c_0$.